iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

 1. Pick the edge with the least weight (need to keep our edges in sorted order)
 2. Add this picked edge to the MST IF it doesn't create a cycle
 3. Go back to step 1 until there are no more edges left

+There are a few questions that we need to answer before we can begin implementing Kruskal's algorithm:

+1. Pick the edge with the least weight (need to keep our edges in sorted order): **How do we sort the edges efficiently?**

+To keep our edges in sorted order, we'll create a priority queue

+2. Add this picked edge to the MST IF it doesn't create a cycle: **How do we make sure a cycle is not created?**